Self-supervised Anomaly Detection for New Physics: How data-hungry are the neural networks?

-In this section, we provide some plots illustrating the data-hungry nature of the transformer network.
-The performance of the binary classifier trained on the latent space dijet representations, as shown in \Fig{fig:cwola} is admittedly low.
-However, is it likely that the performance could improve if the classifiers were trained on a larger amount of data.
+In this section, we provide plots illustrating the data-hungry nature of the transformer-encoder network.
+The performance of the binary classifier trained on the latent space dijet representations, as shown in \Fig{fig:cwola}, is admittedly low.
+However, it is likely that the performance could improve if the classifiers were trained on a larger amount of data.

-In \Fig{fig:trans_BC_data_fraction}, we train a Trans+BC network on a varying fraction of the available dijet dataset (a 100\% training fraction makes use of all 85,000 signal and 85,000 background events).
-In \Fig{fig:FCN_data_fraction}, we repeat this procedure for a FCN.
+In \Fig{fig:FCN_data_fraction}, we train a FCN on a varying fraction of the available dijet dataset (a 100\% training fraction makes use of all 85,000 signal and 85,000 background events).
+In \Fig{fig:trans_BC_data_fraction}, we repeat this procedure for a Trans+BC network.
 In both cases, the ROC AUCs of the trained binary classifiers do not appear to be saturated when trained on the full dataset.